kaaproject/kaa/doc/Administration-guide/System-installation/Single-node-installation/index.md

 ## Installation steps

-### Third party components instalation
+### Third party components installation

-Refer to the folowing guides for more details
+Refer to the following guides for more details

 <ul class="nav nav-tabs">
   <li class="active"><a data-toggle="tab" href="#Ubuntu">Ubuntu 14.04</a></li>